Peymankor/Bayesopt_well_control/0_Paper1_main.md

 & \underset{u}{\text{maximize}}
 & & \mathbf{J(u)} = 1-\frac{1}{2} \left(\frac{\sin (12\mathbf{u})}{1+\mathbf{u}} + 2\cos(7\mathbf{u})\mathbf{u}^5 + 0.7 \right)  \\
 & \text{subject to}
-& & 0 \leq u \leq 1
+& & 0 \leq \mathbf{u} \leq 1
 \end{aligned}
 \label{eq:1deq}
 \end{equation}
 ```

-Since the analytical expression of function available and being 1-D problem, the global optimum of the function had been found at the $u_M = 3.90$.
-The plot of the function and the optimum point has been shown in the Figure \@ref(fig:onedplot)
+Since the analytical expression of function is available and being a 1-D problem, the global optimum of the function had been found at $\mathbf{u}_M = 3.90$.
+The plot of the function and the optimum point has been shown in the Figure \@ref(fig:onedplot).
+The function in the plot has some local optimum around $\mathbf{u}=0.75$.
+Choosing a 1-D problem with a non-convex structure was purposeful in this example, in order to see whether BO avoids local optima and converges to a global one or not.